Aerogel

 Aerogels are a class of synthetic porous ultralight material derived from a gel, in which the liquid component for the gel has been replaced with a gas, without significant collapse of the gel structure.
 The result is a solid with extremely low density and extremely low thermal conductivity.
 Aerogels can be made from a variety of chemical compounds.
-Silica aerogels feel like fragile expanded polystyrene to the touch, while some polymer-based aerogels feel like rigid foams.
+Silica aerogels feel like fragile styrofoam to the touch, while some polymer-based aerogels feel like rigid foams.